Sunday, December 8, 2013

 Will is a Salmon native and fifth-generation Custer County miner.
 He has worked for Hecla Mining Co.’s Grouse Creek Unit for 18 years – most recently as an environmental operations technician.
 He has been active in hunting, fishing, trapping, hunter and trapper education, and is a member of the Boone and Crockett Club, the Rocky Mountain Elk Foundation and the Central Idaho Rod and Gun Club.

 “I’m grateful for the opportunity to represent the Salmon Region and the state of Idaho, and I’m excited to be working to keep Idaho among the top states in the country for outdoor recreation,” Naillon said.
-“I also want to thank all those from throughout the state who have expressed support for me in seeking this appointment.”If approved by the legislature, commission appointment expires: June 30, 2016.
+“I also want to thank all those from throughout the state who have expressed support for me in seeking this appointment.”Commission appointment expires: June 30, 2016.